 - PHYS 004 - General Physics II: Electricity, Magnetism and Optics - Spring Semester OR

 - PHYS 004L - General Physics II for Life Sciences: Electricity, Magnetism and Optics with Biomedical, Biochemical and Medical Applications - Spring Semester

 Or the three-semester sequence:

 - PHYS 005 - Spacetime and Quanta - Fall Semester

 - PHYS 007 - Introductory Mechanics - Fall Semester Semester

 - PHYS 008 - Electricity, Magnetism and Waves - Spring Semester

+Physics 3L, which emphasizes biological, biochemical and medical applications of physics, is offered every fall.
 Physics 4L, which emphasizes biological, biochemical and medical applications of physics, is offered every spring.
-Physics 3L, a new course which also emphasizes life science applications, is offered in the fall.
-Physics 3L and 4L are also appropriate for the chemistry or biochemistry major.
+Physics 3L and 4L are designed for life science students, and are also appropriate for the chemistry or biochemistry major.